mumoshu/terraform-provider-eksctl/README.md

 The computed field `output` is used to surface the output from `eksctl`.
 You can use in the string interpolation to produce a useful Terraform output.

+## The Goal

+My goal for this project is to allow automated canary deployment of a whole K8s cluster via single `terraform apply` run.

+That would require a few additional features to this provider, including:

+- Ability to attach `eks_cluster` into either ALB or NLB
+- Analyze ELB metrics (like 2xx and 5xx count per targetgrous) so that we can postpone `terraform apply` before trying to roll out a broken cluster
+- Analyze important pods readiness before rolling out a cluster

+[The API is mostly there](https://github.com/mumoshu/terraform-provider-eksctl/blob/master/pkg/resource/cluster/cluster.go#L132-L210), but the implementation of the functionality is still TODO.

 ## Developing

 If you wish to build this yourself, follow the instructions: